 Chronicles of Narnia series by C.S.
 Lewis

 If you haven’t read all the books in this series it is definitely worth checking out and audiobooks are a great way to go.
-The different books are narrated by different voices but all the ones I listened to were well done.
-Kenneth Branagh narrates the first book The Magician’s Nephew and so it’s a great way to start!
+The different books are narrated by different artists but all the ones I listened to were well done.
+Kenneth Branagh narrates The Magician’s Nephew!

 Echo by Pam Munez Ryan, narrated by Mark Bramhall, David de Vries, Andrews MacLeod, and Rebecca Soler